Louisville Cardinals: Kentucky Wildcats

 UK has more wins in the basketball rivalry than does U of L.

 The Louisville Cardinals rivalry with the Kentucky Wildcats is widely considered one of the most intense college rivalries in the United States.
 The men's basketball game is called the Battle for the Bluegrass; the football game is officially called the Governor's Cup.

 In the early years after the rivalry resumed whoever would win the football game would go on to lose the basketball game.
-In 2003 Louisville broke that tradition by winning both the football and basketball game and did so again in 2012.
-Kentucky has completed the double four times, in the 2009, 2011, 2018 and 2019 seasons.
+In 2003 Louisville broke that tradition by winning both the football and basketball game and did so again in 2012 and 2025.
+Kentucky has completed the double themselves four times, in the 2009, 2011, 2018 and 2019 seasons.

 Unlike many in-state rivalries that have been played continuously for many decades, these two schools went through a long period from the 1930s to the 1980s of rarely facing one another.
 They did play frequently from the 1900s to the 1920s.
 Since the renewal of the men's basketball rivalry in 1983–84 UK leads the modern rivalry 28–13 and the all-time series 37–16.
 Since the two teams resumed playing football in 1994, Louisville leads the modern series 15–11 but the all-time series is led by UK at 17–15.

-Within the intrastate rivalry with the Kentucky Wildcats, the team that has won the football game has lost the following basketball game every year, except in 2003 and 2012 (when Louisville won both) and 2009, 2011, 2018 and 2019 (when UK won both).
+Within the intrastate rivalry with the Kentucky Wildcats, the team that has won the football game has lost the following basketball game every year, except in 2003, 2012, and 2025 (when Louisville won both) and 2009, 2011, 2018 and 2019 (when UK won both).